RocketChat/docs-old/3. Installation/3. Docker Containers/systemd/README.md

 ## How to run Rocket.Chat on systemd.

+1. Create a docker network `docker network create rocketchat_default`
-1. Create two service files: mongo.service and rocketchat.service
+2. Create two service files: mongo.service and rocketchat.service
-2. Enable the service files
+3. Enable the service files
-3. Run the mongo.service
+4. Run the mongo.service
-4. Create the mongo-init-replica to enable opolog
+5. Create the mongo-init-replica to enable opolog
-5. Run the rocketchat.service
+6. Run the rocketchat.service

 If you reboot the server, the services will start automatically in the right order.